This question has been asked over and over in a variety of different ways over the years on this blog.

 Just like learning Romanian, I’ll always have work to do to learn and grow in marriage.

-Strong marriages make strong families but take work.
+Strong marriages make strong families but they don’t just happen.

 But we’re here for it, right?